alexey-martynov/alexey-martynov.github.io/_posts/2026-08-08-complex-latex-usage.md

 ```

 The front and the last page of corporate presentations are complex by
-its nature.
+their nature.
 They use background images and specially placed
 fields.
 These pages can be created as [TikZ](https://tikz.dev/)
 picture which allows precise placement of nodes with text.
 The
 following aspects should be took in consideration: